sailshq/anchor/README.md

 // If it's not, an error will be thrown userData = anchor(userData).to('string');

-// If you want to handle the error instead of throwing it, add .error anchor('something').to("string").error(function (err) {
+// If you want to handle the error instead of throwing it, use a callback anchor('something').to("string", function (err) {
   // Err is an error object with a subset of the original data that didn't pass
-  // Specifying .error will prevent an error from being thrown });
+  // Specifying a callback will prevent an error from being thrown });

 ```